juliangruber/update-pull-request-branch-action/README.md

 Update pull requests when their base branches change.

-Optionally, waits until the branch has been successfully updated, as the REST api route [doesn't](https://developer.github.com/v3/pulls/#response-3).
+Optionally waits until the branch has been successfully updated, as the REST api route [doesn't](https://developer.github.com/v3/pulls/#response-3).

 ## Usage